maana-io/gitbook/training/advanced/inference/probabilistic-inference-and-causal-networks.md

 # Probabilistic Inference and Causal Networks

 ## Overview
 Bayesian networks (belief networks, decision networks) are compact graphical representations of the observables of a system and the probabilistic relationships between them.
 Bayesian networks, and can be used to answer stochastic questions about  unobserved variables ( e.g. Given that it is January, and without knowledge of whether the sprinklers ran or if it rained, what is the liklihood that the grass is wet?" ).
-This process is called inference.
+This process is called prediction.

-Inference over Bayesian networks can be used to simulate more realistic random behavior by conditionally predicting the action to take in response to observed variables.
+Prediction over Bayesian networks can be used to simulate more realistic random behavior by conditionally predicting the action to take in response to observed variables.
 This can be coupled with either batch or inline machine learning to provide predictions that improve over time.

+The same Bayesian network can be retrospected to explain why a decision.
+This

 For a nice introduction to Bayesian networks, check out this blog post https://www.probabilisticworld.com/bayesian-belief-networks-part-1/